The 100 Unhealthiest Places in Your Home

 In the NSF International 2013 International Household Germ Study, a rubber spatula tested positive for three out of five contaminants, including e.
 Coli, yeast and mold.
 Since a rubber spatula contains components that can be hard to clean, these contaminants can find a breeding ground on this common kitchen tool.
 If they are not removed before use, this harmful bacteria could get into food during the preparation process and cause foodborne illness.

-Recommendation: If your spatula is dishwasher safe, clean it in the machine after each use.
-If it’s a two-piece spatula, remove the wooden handle and place both pieces separately into the dishwasher.
+The Rx: If your spatula is dishwasher safe, clean it in the machine after each use.
+If it's a two-piece spatula, remove the wooden handle and place both pieces separately into the dishwasher.
 To hand wash the spatula, soak it in hot, soapy water and scrub off all food particles.
 Pay close attention to where the wood handle meets the rubber spatula and allow it to dry thoroughly before using it again.

 The Products in Your Garage Could Give You a Headache